buildbot/buildbot/master/docs/manual/cfg-global.rst

 .. bb:cfg:: buildCacheSize

-The *global* :bb:cfg:`buildCacheSize` parameter gives the number of builds for each builder which are cached in memory.
+The :bb:cfg:`buildCacheSize` parameter gives the number of builds for each builder which are cached in memory.
 This number should be larger than the number of builds required for commonly-used status displays (the waterfall or grid views), so that those displays do not miss the cache on a